There's more to a loan than paying your monthly installment. Look for these hidden terms and fees a lender might include in a loan agreement.

 Repayment terms that may be hidden in a business loan

 The terms you'll come across in a loan agreement can sometimes be vague and confusing.
 What passes as common terminology for many lenders, may be inaccessible jargon to many entrepreneurs.
 When you need money quickly, it can be difficult to read between the lines, but the devil is in the details.
-Keep an eye out for the loan repayment terms listed below, which could result in you spending more money for a loan.
+Keep an eye out for the loan repayment terms listed below, which could result in you spending more money on a loan.

 Prepayment fees are a notorious gotcha that appears in many business loans.
 A prepayment fee is incurred if a loan borrower pays off the outstanding balance of a loan prior to the loan's maturity date.
 Prepayment fees reimburse the lender for lost interest when a borrower pays the loan back early.